DarkWiiPlayer/nanotest/readme.md

 Any other value means the test will fail as of the current implementation, but it is not garanteed that future versions will keep this behavior.
 The use of `true` is strongly encouraged as it is the only truthy value that will most likely always be treated as a success value.

-If a test fails to rescue an error, it automatically fails, and nanotest will tell you about it.
+If a test fails to rescue an error, it automatically fails, and numidium will tell you about it.
 Such a test is considered *broken* because it did not deal with the exception, and presumably not expect it either.
 This suggests either that the test itself needs fixing, or, more likely, that some other test needs to be run first.

 Normally tests should deal with __expected__ exceptions internally and fail (or succeed) when they are detected.
 Keep in mind though that tests should react to as few exceptions as possible, to avoid mistaking a broken test for a failing one.
 The Eval module provides some useful helper functions for this.